 - Which is better: self-tapes or in-person auditions?

 - What can I expect from my first project?
-20th project?
-100th project?

-- Who are some casting directors whose careers I can emulate?
+- Who are some famous casting directors?

 Sometimes people think of casting directors as agents—they’re not.
 Agents represent actors and do business on the actor’s behalf.
 An agent is charged with getting actors gigs, and are paid a percentage of an actor’s compensation.
 A casting director, on the other hand, is charged with getting projects actors.
 CDs—who work as freelancers—are commissioned by a studio, network, or producers to do their work.